rchillard/rchillard.com/src/pages/2018/12/22-love-to-hate-javascript.md

 ## .map on Arrays
 The map() method creates a new array with the results of calling a function for every array element.
 Wait, so like a For loop?
 That's right!
 Finally, a replacement for the onerous For loop.

-:pray: Bless you JavaScript, each and every one of you!  :gift_heart:
+:pray: Bless you JavaScript, each and every new version of you!  :gift_heart:

 Here's what that looks like in practice:
 ```javascript